 “Poets, Philosophers, Lovers is a welcome and well-conceived volume on the extraordinary work of Giannina Braschi, a Puerto Rican writer and consummate New Yorker whose creative decolonizing of aesthetics and culture deserves sustained critical engagement,” writes Peter Hitchock in “Slippery Subjectivity,” in American Book Review.
+To follow is a book review on decolonizing aesthetics, latinx philosophy,

 American Book Review: “Poets, Philosophers, Lovers “